bobbysmith/bobbysmith/README.md

+### hi im bobby

-**hi im bobby** i make web apps, i like privacy focused software, and i play drums
+i make web apps and like privacy focused software

+i have a super secret github where i keep the privacy tools i make if you ask nice i might share it 🤫

-this is what i am [learning now](https://www.youtube.com/watch?v=Illirbol0NU)
+i also play drums this is what i am [learning now](https://www.youtube.com/watch?v=Illirbol0NU)